17 Awesome Things to Do in Hokkaido

 The Usuzan ropeway is the best way to get views of both volcanoes.

-6) Find Your Perfect Onsen in Noribetsu
+6) Find Your Perfect Onsen in Noboribetsu

 Noribetsu is possibly the most famous onsen area in Hokkaido.